Paula's Body Shop

 An effective method of speeding healing to an injured or sore area is a Contrast Bath.
 It's easiest to implement for hand and foot injuries, but for those with an imagination, it can be used most anywhere.

-Contrast Bath Recipe
+Contrast Bath Setup

-Set aside 20 minutes, preferably at the beginning and end of the day.
+• Set aside 20 minutes, preferably at the beginning and end of the day.

-Have a clock or timer at the ready.
+• Have a clock or timer at the ready.

-Fill one of the containers with cold water and ice cubes: Not too much ice or it will hurt; not too little ice or it won’t be cold enough.
-Every ‘body’ responds differently to temperatures, so choose the coldest temperature you can tolerate for up to 1 minute.
+• Fill one of the containers with cold water and ice cubes: Not too much ice or it will hurt; not too little ice or it won’t be cold enough.
+Every ‘body’ responds differently to temperature, so choose the coldest temperature you can tolerate for up to 1 minute.
 Please pay attention to the timing; it matters.

-Fill the other container with water as hot as you can stand it without burning you.
+• Fill the other container with water as hot as you can stand it without burning you.

 1. COLD: submerse the injured hand or foot into the ice water bath for up to 1 minute